nogibjj/Yunan_Liu_group_proj/README.md

 ## Calculator funciton

 ## Through type in the numbers and operation symbol in the url, the api will return the result in the REST interface.
 It currently only allows simple calculations(addition, substraction, multiplication and division).
+### * For the division operation, the user will need to use 'd' instead of '/' as operation symbol.

 ![Alt text](/readme_source/substract.png)

 ## The api will also handle some basic errors, such as divisor being zero, and invalid operational symbol